15 Unique Things to Do in Cancun (+ 5 Day Itinerary)

 Cenotes have become extremely popular because for one, they are amazing natural crystal clear “pools” you can swim in, and two, they’re incredibly beautiful and sacred in Maya culture.

-Snorkeling in the Caribbean is a must-do activity and Cancun and the surrounding area have plenty of snorkeling opportunities.
+Snorkeling in the Caribbean is a must-do activity and Cancun and the surrounding area has plenty of snorkeling opportunities.

 Snorkeling on one of the beaches.
 You can also snorkel for free with your own gear at one of the beaches in Cancun, but won’t see as much as a designated snorkel area.